FreeRADIUS/wiki.freeradius.org/guide/FAQ.md

 Perhaps your server has multiple IP addresses, perhaps even multiple network cards.
 If a request comes in on IP address a.b.c.d but the server replies with as source IP address w.x.y.z most NAS won't accept the answer.

 The simplest solution is to have radiusd bind to a specific address.
 It will only listen to that address and replies will always go out with that address as the source address.
-See [[#Is there a way to bind FreeRADIUS to a specific IP address?]]
+See [[Is there a way to bind FreeRADIUS to a specific IP address?|/guide/FAQ#Is there a way to bind FreeRADIUS to a specific IP address?]]

 The above solution is not always possible.
 If you have multiple IPs and want FreeRADIUS to listen on all of them.
-Make sure that `./configure  --with-udpfromto` was specified during compilation ([[#Is there a way to bind FreeRADIUS to a specific IP address?]]).
+Make sure that `./configure  --with-udpfromto` was specified during compilation (see [[Is there a way to bind FreeRADIUS to a specific IP address?|/guide/FAQ#Is there a way to bind FreeRADIUS to a specific IP address?]]).
 On Linux and FreeBSD this will make FreeRADIUS to respond from the IP the initial request was received to.

 ### VSA in Access-Reject